roshan-lal-dia/tech-travelers-journal/README.md

  * new course enrollments
  * new goals
  * ready to harward
- * ready to SQL, php
+ * ready to SQL, php⚛
  * technical things interviews
    - 03-09-2023
  * Realized due to improper resource allocation my azure student subscription has drained